RitaTMCO/NLP-Telescope/README.md

 For FOLDER-PATH location, a folder is created for each reference that contains the report.

-### Comparing Classification systems:
+### **Comparing Classification systems:** <a name="cli-class"></a>

-For running system comparisons with CLI you should use the `telescope n-compare-classification` command.
+Run command `telescope n-compare-classification` to compare classification systems with CLI.

 ```
 Usage: telescope n-compare-classification [OPTIONS]

 Options:
   -s, --source FILENAME           Source segments.  [required]
-  -c, --system_output FILENAME    System candidate.  [required]
+  -c, --system_output FILENAME    System candidate.
+This option can be
+                                  multiple.  [required]
-  -r, --reference FILENAME        Reference segments.  [required]
+  -r, --reference FILENAME        Reference segments.
+This option can be
+                                  multiple.  [required]
   -l, --label TEXT                Existing labels  [required]
   -m, --metric [Accuracy|Precision|Recall|F1-score]
-                                  Metric to run.  [required]
+                                  Metric to run.This option can be multiple.
+                                  [required]
   -f, --filter [duplicates]       Filter to run.
+This option can be multiple.
   --seg_metric [Accuracy]         Segment-level metric to use for segment-
                                   level analysis.
   -o, --output_folder TEXT        Folder you wish to use to save plots.
+  -n, --systems_names FILENAME    File that contains the names of the systems
+                                  per line.
   --help                          Show this message and exit.
 ```